Helias Doundoulakis

 Helias Doundoulakis (July 12, 1923 – February 29, 2016) was a Greek American civil engineer who patented the suspension system for the at-the-time largest radio telescope in the world (the Arecibo telescope).
-During WWII he served in the United States Army and the Office of Strategic Services (OSS) as a spy.
+During World War II, he served in the United States Army and the Office of Strategic Services (OSS) as a spy.

 Early years

 Helias Doundoulakis was born in Canton, Ohio to Greek immigrant parents, Demetrios and Evanthia (née Psaroudakis) Doundoulakis.
 When he was two years old, his family emigrated to Crete, Greece to care for his blind grandmother in Archanes.
 By 1941, Greece had fallen to the Axis powers save for Crete.
 On May 20, 1941, German paratroopers, invaded Crete while Helias was in high school.

 World War II

 The Battle of Crete lasted ten days, during which Helias' brother George Doundoulakis worked as an interpreter for the joint Greek/British military headquarters.
 After the battle was lost, the Doundoulakis brothers joined the Cretan resistance.
 "Monty" Woodhouse, a Special Operations Executive (SOE) agent, approached George after witnessing his competence and leadership abilities.
 He asked that George help him evacuate British soldiers stranded on Crete.
 George formed an underground organization by recruiting friends, ex-military officers, and civilians from Heraklion and Lasithi.
 George's organization supplied key intelligence to the SOE by collaborating with Woodhouse, then with Thomas Dunbabin ("Tom"), and later, Paddy Fermor ("Mihalis").
 Helias was assigned to the Heraklion Airfield, where he relayed to a nearby peanut vendor the number of Luftwaffe planes returning from Rommel's Afrika Korps in Egypt.
 George's informants uncovered intelligence which was relayed to Dunbabin.
-The information led to the sinking of a German convoy destined to resupply Rommel in 1942.
+The information led to the sinking of a German convoy seeking to resupply Rommel in 1942.
 For their action, George and Dunbabin later were decorated by Great Britain, the former receiving the King's Medal and the latter the Distinguished Service Order.

 George's organization was betrayed to the Gestapo by a local Cretan after two years with the SOE.
 Leigh Fermor urged Helias and George to depart immediately to the south shore of Crete through the Psiloritis Mountains and await exfiltration by the SOE.
 After hiding in caves for a month, the Doundoulakis brothers were rescued by a British torpedo boat.
 Along with thirteen others, they were bound for Mersa Matruh.
 As they were about to board, Helias and George reunited with Leigh Fermor and partisan leader Petrakogiorgis.
 Petrakogiorgis had returned to Crete on the same boat ferrying the Doundoulakis brothers to Egypt on June 7, 1943.
 The brothers would not see Leigh Fermor again for forty years.
-After the war, Leigh Fermor was immortalized in the British film, Ill Met by Moonlight for his role in abducting General Kreipe from Crete.)
+After the war, Leigh Fermor was immortalized in the British film Ill Met by Moonlight for his role in abducting General Kreipe in Crete.)
 After safely arriving in Mersa Matruh, Helias, George, John ("Yanni") Androulakis and three others were transported to an SOE villa in Heliopolis, an affluent suburb of Cairo.
 This chosen group was destined for saboteur training at the recommendation of Leigh Fermor.
 The other escapees were sent to the exiled Greek Army.